vijayyande/my-own-ebooks/Cpp_Detailed_QA_Bank_Expanded.md

 **Answer:** The engine supplies pseudo-random bits or values, while the distribution maps those values into the desired statistical form.

-## Chapter 18 — Tools for Large Programs — More Questions
+## -> 18 — Tools for Large Programs — More Questions

 ### Q461.
 What is exception propagation?